tenbits/hardhat/docs/chai-matchers/reference.md

   .withArgs(0);
 ```

-Check the `.withArgs` matcher entry to learn more.
+See the [`.withArgs`](#withargs) matcher entry to learn more.

 ### `.revertedWithPanic`

-Assert that a transaction reverted with some [panic code](https://docs.soliditylang.org/en/v0.8.14/control-structures.html#panic-via-assert-and-error-via-require):
+Assert that a transaction reverted with a [panic code](https://docs.soliditylang.org/en/v0.8.14/control-structures.html#panic-via-assert-and-error-via-require):

 ```ts
 await expect(token.transfer(address, 0)).to.be.revertedWithPanic();
 ```

-An optional argument can be passed to assert that a given panic code was thrown:
+An optional argument can be passed to assert that a specific panic code was thrown:

 ```ts
 await expect(token.transfer(address, 0)).to.be.revertedWithPanic(0x12);